 Long ago dubbed "The King of All Monsters", Godzilla has been a mainstay of pop culture for decades.
 First introduced to America in 1956, Godzilla King of the Monsters arrived as an Americanized version of the original 1954 Japanese Toho Pictures Godzilla also known as Gojira.
 Since that time, Godzilla has been in thirty-one movies, four animated cartoons and a number of video games, comic books, statues and model kits.
 Honestly, that's just the tip of the iceberg.
 Being such a popular character, it is inevitable that there would be any number of action figures available to crush innumerable cardboard cities (and maybe your little sister's dollhouse).
 Here are some of the best Godzilla action figures ever made!

-Based on the 60s version, which falls in the Showa Period (1954-1975), this Godzilla is a thinner, taller and an overall less stocky version of the monster.
+Based on the 1960s version of Godzilla, which falls in the Showa Period (1954-1975), this Godzilla is a thinner, taller and an overall less stocky version of the monster.
 Here, Godzilla is a uniform thickness with no particular area being more heavily muscled over any other.
 The arms are the longest of any figure and the tail is the shortest.
 There are also significantly fewer dorsal fins than other figures.
 The standout feature of this figure is the distinct color choices including lighter coloring at the chest and the knees.

 As unusual as it sounds.
 Godzilla exists firmly within the realm of Captain America and Spider-Man.
 For 24 issues, running for Marvel Comics from 1977 to 1979, Godzilla battled S.H.I.E.L.D., the Avengers, the Fantastic Four and the aforementioned wall-crawler.
 It is Godzilla's association with the other giant monster comic The Shogun Warrior that led to this Mattel action figure.
 A button on the figure's arm causes his fist to fire and a switch on the back of his head reveals a fiery tongue.
 His tail is also removable for easy storage.